jeweller1980stepanets/cordova-neura-plugin/README.md

 	'cordova plugin add /path/to/cordova-neura-plugin/'
 9. Build cordova project (--verbose can be omitted here):
  	'cordova build ios --verbose'

+	# TODO: delete it.
+I added it functional to plugin.xml file
 10. Change Sample app project's Info.plist (NeuraSampleCordova-Info.plist).
 	This can be done by altering the appropriate plist file or via xCode 'Info' tab of the 'NeuraSampleCordova' target.